-The example strategy will use the local /etc/hosts (and on Windows it will use the equivalent to the \\nix hosts file named \\$SystemRoot\\system32\drivers\etc\hosts) to lookup IP addresses of different hosts.
+The example strategy uses the local /etc/hosts (and on Windows it uses the equivalent to the \nix hosts file named %SystemRoot%\system32\drivers\etc\hosts) to lookup IP addresses of different hosts.
 The strategy implementation expects hosts to be configured with hostname sub-groups under the same domain.
 So far to theory, let's get into it.

-The full example's source code can be found in the Hazelcast examples repository.
+The full example's source code can be found here.